Dungeon of Doom: Fighting Hulkamania

 The feud between the Dungeon of Doom and Hogan with his friends, Dave Sullivan, Sting and the Macho Man, persisted throughout the fall and winter of 95–96 with various members taking on each other with mostly Hogan's group getting the upper hand.
 Kevin Sullivan tried to use Vader as a pawn against Hogan, but it eventually backfired after a confrontation between Vader and the Giant leading to a WarGames match at Fall Brawl between the entire Dungeon and Hogan's allies.
-Vader agreed to be on Hogan's team, but he was injured and Sting suggested Lex Luger take his place.
+Vader agreed to be on Hogan's team, but he was (kayfabe) injured and Sting suggested Lex Luger take his place.
+(In reality Vader had been fired due to a backstage fight between himself and Paul Orndorff.)

 Macho Man and Hogan reluctantly agreed as there was already distrust towards Luger.
 Hogan, Randy Savage, Lex Luger and Sting defeated Kamala, The Zodiac, The Shark and Meng to win the match, which per stipulation enabled Hogan to get 5 minutes with Sullivan, also known as The Taskmaster, inside the cage.
 Before the 5 minutes were up, however, the Giant made his way into the cage and attacked Hogan, (kayfabe) twisting his neck violently as to break it.

 After the attack on Hogan, plans were set for a world title match at the Halloween Havoc.
 During this time the Dungeon shaved Hogan's iconic mustache and succeeded in bringing out the evil within him causing him to don all black instead of his signature red and yellow attire with Macho Man soon following suit.
 The Master of the Dungeon ensured Kevin Sullivan that the giant would beat Hogan by summoning The Yeti from a block of ice.
 During WCW Fall Brawl, the Giant used a monster truck to run over Hogan's motorcycle, which led to Hogan and the Giant facing off in a Sumo Monster truck competition on the roof of the Cobo Hall.
 Hogan won the truck match and then the two started fighting on the roof, resulting in the Giant falling off the roof and (kayfabe) into the Detroit River.
 For the main event Hogan was trying to apologize but the Giant strolled down the aisle with Kevin Sullivan behind him, with no explanation given as to how he could still be alive.
 The Giant won the match by disqualification when Hogan's manager Jimmy Hart hit the referee with the title belt, thus betraying Hogan and joining the Dungeon along with Lex Luger who also betrayed Hogan that night.
 Macho Man came to Hogan's aide after the match but Hogan was assaulted by The Yeti and the Dungeon members beat on Macho Man The next night, Hart revealed that he put a clause in the contract that stated that the championship could change hands on a disqualification, thus making the Giant the new champion.